 Should You Use Google Analytics for Your Intranet?

-Google Analytics is the most popular analytics solution globally, used by millions of websites.
+Google Analytics is the most popular analytics solution, used by millions of websites.
 Even though it’s an effective solution for external websites, Google Analytics is NOT a good choice for Intranet websites.

 Google Analytics Isn’t Designed for Intranets

-There are many reasons a web page might not load successfully; examples are broken links, bad redirects, and unauthorized content.
-Google Analytics isn’t able to tell you about any of these website errors.
+There are many reasons a page doesn’t load successfully, like broken links, bad redirects, and unauthorized content.

-If you’re looking for a secure web analytics solution for your Intranet environment, Angelfish Software deserves your consideration.
+If your business needs a web analytics solution for your Intranet, consider Angelfish Software.

 Angelfish is a self-hosted web analytics tool that is designed for Intranet environments.

 Learn More: Angelfish Overview